 $ echo ’export PATH="∼/.local/bin:$PATH"’

 XPRESSpipe is built upon several pre-established software packages required as dependencies.
 A full list can be found in the Methods.
 The above code block will install the required dependencies into a compartmentalized virtual environment using the Anaconda package manager.
 This environment will need to be activated each time XPRESSpipe is used.
-In order for your computer to access these installations, the locations of Anaconda and XPRESSpipe need to be accessible to the computer’s list of recognized PATHs.
+In order for your computer to access these installations, the locations of Anaconda and XPRESSpipe need to be included in the computer’s list of recognized PATHs.
 In most cases, Anaconda should handle this automatically during installation.

 When installing XPRESSpipe on a computing node, Anaconda and XPRESSpipe should be directed to the user’s